Senzing/code-snippets-v4/java/Migration.md

 ```

 In version 4.0, this is clarified and simplified so that processing redo records is
-always the same with two ways to loop over available redo records:
+always the same, with two ways to loop over available redo records.

+The first approach uses `countRedoRecords()` to obtain the number of pending redo
+records and loops over that count:

 ```java
     import static com.senzing.sdk.SzFlag.*;